iamkirankumaryadav/Library/Data Science/Supervised Learning/Regression/Regression Metrics.md

 <h3 name='auc'>8.
 AUC | Area Under ROC Curve</h3>

-- Helps to understand `performance` of a classification model across all `classification thresholds`
+- Helps to understand the `performance` of a classification model across all `classification thresholds`

 Score | Classifier
 --- | ---